Pricing

 A kitchen remodel can mean a cosmetic refresh or a full reconfiguration that moves walls and systems, and those are very different projects with very different costs.
 Publishing a single price would mislead more than it would help.
 We would rather give you an accurate number for your actual project than a tempting figure that does not hold up.

 For context, the industry tracks remodeling returns through the annual Cost versus Value Report.
-In the Mountain region that includes Colorado, minor kitchen remodels have recently returned around 97 percent of their cost at resale, among the strongest returns of any project.
-Larger, high-end remodels return less at resale but deliver more in daily enjoyment.
-Whether you are renovating to sell or to stay shapes where it makes sense to invest, and we are glad to talk that through.
+In the 2025 report, a midrange minor kitchen remodel in the Mountain region recouped about 110 percent of its cost at resale, while a midrange bath remodel recouped closer to 69 percent.
+Larger, high-end remodels return less at resale but deliver more in daily use.
+Renovating to sell and renovating to stay point to different places to put the money, and we are glad to talk that through.

 Cost Factors